Clifford B. Hicks: Biography

 Hicks was born in Marshalltown, Iowa in 1920.
 He graduated cum laude from Northwestern University, then served as a U.S. Marine during World War II, earning the Silver Star.
 In 1945, he joined the staff of Popular Mechanics magazine, and became a special projects editor in 1963.
 He wrote the magazine's Do-It-Yourself Materials Guide and edited the Do-It-Yourself Encyclopedia.

 In 1959, Hicks penned his first children's book, First Boy on the Moon, which was dubbed Best Juvenile Book of the Year by the Friends of American Writers.
 The next year, he wrote The Marvelous Inventions of Alvin Fernald, the first of a series of books about a boy who relies on his "Magnificent Brain" to solve problems.

 The books inspired a pair of two-part Disney television movies: The Whiz Kid and the Mystery at Riverton (1974), and The Whiz Kid and the Carnival Caper (1976).
+Both starred Eric Shea as Alvin Fernald and Kim Richards as his sister Daffy and aired on The Wonderful World of Disney.
+Ted Gehring also appeared in both films, while Mystery at Riverton (which was based on the 1970 book Alvin Fernald, Mayor for a Day) featured John Fiedler, Dick Wilson, and Hal Smith, and the Carnival Caper featured Jaclyn Smith, Richard Bakalyan, and Ronnie Schell.

 Hicks wrote one non-fiction children's book, The World Above (1965), which discusses the Earth's atmosphere and the universe beyond.
 In 1971, he began the Peter Potts series, which follows the misadventures of a small town boy who often gets into trouble "by accident".
 Hicks also wrote a two-act play, Alvin Fernald, Mayor for a Day (1992), which was based on one of his Alvin Fernald books.

 On September 29, 2010, Hicks died at his home in Brevard, North Carolina, at the age of 90.